collabnix/dockerlabs/kubernetes/workshop/Deployment101/readme.md

 ```

 There are 4 Pods now, with different IP addresses.
-he change was registered in the Deployment events log.
+The change was registered in the Deployment events log.
 To check that, use the describe command:

 ```
 $ kubectl describe deployments/nginx-deployment
 Name:                   nginx-deployment